ledat1205/road-to-msc/datlt/Legacy/Hadoop Ecosystem.md

 Nodes: a **node** is a physical or virtual machine that participates in storing or managing data.
 2 main types:
-- NameNode (master / primary node):
+- NameNode (master / primary node): manages metadata and file system namespace.
+	- - Acts as the **brain** of HDFS.
+	- Keeps the **metadata** — information about files, directories, block locations, permissions, etc.
+	- Manages **file operations** (open, close, rename) and coordinates how blocks are distributed to DataNodes.
+	- There’s typically **one active NameNode** per cluster (sometimes with a standby for high availability).

+- It **does not store actual data**, only the metadata.
-- DataNode (worker / sercondary node)
+- DataNode (worker / secondary node): stores actual file blocks and executes I/O.